ibm-cloud-architecture/refarch-caseportal-app/README.md

 * [Compendium](#compendium)

 ## Introduction
-This application illustrates how to plug and play different Angular modules with different back ends of IBM Cloud reference architecture, and specifically addresses:
+This application illustrates how to plug and play different Angular modules with different back ends of IBM Cloud hybrid integration and analytics reference architecture, and specifically addresses:
 * the inventory management feature to demonstrate hybrid integration as presented in the [hybrid integration reference architecture center web site](https://www.ibm.com/devops/method/content/architecture/hybridArchitecture).
 This is a simple front end to manage old computers inventory, which is persisted in DB2, exposed via SOAP data access layer service, and with ESB mediation flow and API management.
 The Angular code is under `src/app/features/inventory` folder, and for the server part it is in `server/routes/feature/inventory.js`.
 * how to support login with a LDAP server running on-premise and exposed via IBM API connect: Angular feature in `src/app/features/login` and corresponding server code in passport.js, see [this article for details]()
 * how to develop with Angular a simple user interface, with the master-detail pattern for Item and Inventory.